 The Duetsches Symphonie Orchestra (DSO Berlin) recently held a Dvorak "Into the New World" remix competition in which I was among the list of selected finalists.
 Reworking Dvorak was both a challenge and a labour of love as my recently deceased father was a lover of many of his works (especially the 9th Symphony).
 The official rewards ceremony took place in Berlin @ the DSO on Sunday the 30th of March.

-The change seems to give my sound a slightly dirtier industrial edge that juxtaposes my love of nujazz and ambience in intriguing ways.
+The change seems to give my sound a slightly dirtier contemporary edge that juxtaposes my love of nujazz and ambience in intriguing ways.
 Its all about experimentation and embracing mistakes so what stems from this sonic soup could be interesting.

 Stay tuned for more.